TechDocsStudio/biel-docs/docs/installation/vue.md

     npm install pushfeedback
     ```

-1. Open your main Vue component or the desired Vue component where you want the feedback widget to appear.
+1. Open your main Vue component or the desired Vue component where you want the chatbot to appear.
 Then, incorporate the Biel.ai styles and scripts:

     ```js
     <script>